You've got questions, we've got answers.

 What if my policy is cancelled or final audited?

-If a policy is final cancelled, please still submit your report and payment due for any reporting periods already requested and only up until the final audit is completed.
+If a policy is final cancelled, please still submit your report and payment due for any reporting periods already requested, but only up to the cancellation date.
 Once the final audit has been processed, all final calculations are complete and there is no longer any need to process additional premium reports.

 How do I report covered Officer Minimum/Maximums or Sole Proprietor/Partner flat fees?